Pizzaandy/Gobo/README.md

 ```

 ## How does it work?
 Gobo is written in C# and compiles to a self-contained binary using Native AOT in .NET 8.
-This may be changed in the future!
+This may change in the future!

 Gobo uses [Antlr4](https://www.antlr.org/)-generated code to parse GML and convert it into an abstract syntax tree.
 There is no officially-documented format for GML's syntax tree, so Gobo uses a format similar to TypeScript's AST.
 The grammar spec has been designed to only handle valid GML code, barring a few exceptions, to ensure correctness.